faezeh-bayat/VSS/README.md

-# VSS: Variance-stabilized units for sequencing-based genomic signals
+# VSS: Variance-stabilized signals for sequencing-based genomic signals

-## Variance-stabilized signals (VSS) is a signal transformation approach used for eliminating the dependency of data variance from its mean.
+Variance-stabilized signals (VSS) is a signal transformation approach used for eliminating the dependency of data variance from its mean.
 We generate VSS for sequencing-based genomic signals by learning the empirical relationship between the mean and variance of a given signal data set and producing transformed signals that normalize for this dependence.
 ## Two main steps in VSS pipeline:
-### 1: Training model: Identifying the mean-variance relationship
+### 1: Training a model: Identifying the mean-variance relationship
-There are two different options for this step.
-It either uses the user provided replicates to identify the mean-variance relationship or uses the default trained model.
-In the latter case, user just needs to provide the untransformed signals.
+VSS identifies the mean-varaince relationship by using the user provided replicates for an experiment.
+It needs two replicates for identifying the mentioned relationship.
 ### 2: Transforming signals: Calculating variance-stabilized signals
 Having learned the mean-variance relationship, VSS can be generated using the variance-stabilizing transformation.